METHODOLOGY

 Monte Carlo Simulation

-We run 1,000+ randomized simulations per strategy — shuffling trade order and applying statistical noise.
-This reveals worst-case scenarios, confidence intervals, and whether returns depend on lucky sequencing.
+We run 1,000+ bootstrap simulations per strategy — resampling your trade PnLs with replacement.
+This reveals worst-case scenarios, the 5th–95th percentile band, and whether returns depend on a lucky handful of trades.

 Monte Carlo = running 1,000+ random simulations to check worst-case scenarios and confidence levels.